University open days tips

 Taster days are also a good way of getting to know other A Level/Scottish Highers students planning to study the same subject.
 You can find out things like which unis they're looking at and how they're getting on.

 And who knows, you may even end up on the same course as someone from a taster day.
-When you start making friends at university, the familiar face will be very welcome.
+When you start making friends at university, a familiar face will be very welcome.

 How to find university taster days